 Assuming that the brightest pixels trace the orientation of the horns, the angle of the horns was measured in the following way.
-For the ZIMPOL I-band image, the two horns are located within 90 degrees of the disk normal.
-Therefore, annuli of a thickness of 4 pixels were created with increasing radius starting outside the radius of the coronograph.
+For the ZIMPOL I band image, the two horns are located within 90 degrees of the disk normal.
+Therefore, annuli of a thickness of four pixels were created with increasing radius starting outside of the radius of the coronograph.
 The image was then rotated 23$^{\circ}$ so the disk normal pointed west and the near side of the disk pointed east.
-The maximum intensity was then found by finding the sum of the 4 horizontal pixels, due west, bound by the annul, rotating the image 1$^{\circ}$ at the time, from 0 to 90$^{\circ}$ anti-clockwise until the largest sum was found.
-The rotation that had the largest sum was then saved, and the radius of the annul was increased to cover the next 4 pixels.
+The maximum intensity was then found by finding the sum of the four horizontal pixels, due west, and bound by the annul, rotating the image 1$^{\circ}$ at the time, from 0 to 90$^{\circ}$ anticlockwise until the largest sum was found.
+The rotation that had the largest sum was then saved, and the radius of the annul was increased to cover the next four pixels.
 The same procedure was done clockwise between 0 and 90$^{\circ}$.
 This gave a rough estimate of the direction of the intensity maximum along the two horns.
-The procedure was then refined, to an angle of $\pm 10^{\circ}$ around the found directions for each horn, this time the rotation was only 0.1$^{\circ}$ but now seeking the brightest pixel.
-Measurements were done starting from the edge of the coronograph to the distance from the star when the pixel intensity dropped below a signal-to-noise ratio of 3 compared to the background, considering this radius to be the end of the horn.
+The procedure was then refined to an angle of $\pm 10^{\circ}$ around the found directions for each horn, and this time the rotation was only 0.1$^{\circ}$, but now seeking the brightest pixel.
+Measurements were done starting from the edge of the coronograph to the distance from the star when the pixel intensity dropped below a signal-to-noise ratio of three compared to the background, considering this radius to be the end of the horn.
 The final angle of the horn was found by averaging the angles found for the brightest pixels per annul.
 The standard deviation for the values was then calculated.

-In the IRDIS H-band image the horns have lower contrast to their surroundings due to the scattered light signal of the RY Tau disk.
-Therefore, the approach to find the horn direction in the IRDIS H-band image needed to be slightly different to prevent picking up the signal from the disk, which lies within $\pm 90^{\circ}$ of the disk normal, and mistakenly identify this with the wedge.
-We therefore lowered the upper limit of rotation to 65$^{\circ}$ in each direction, and in this way excluded the inner 15 pixels the signal of the disk.
-These pixels were not used in calculating the average and standard deviation for the angles.
+In the IRDIS H band image, the horns have a lower contrast to their surroundings due to the scattered light signal of the RY Tau disk.
+Therefore, the approach to find the horn direction in the IRDIS H band image needed to be slightly different to prevent picking up the signal from the disk, which lies within $\pm 90^{\circ}$ of the disk normal, and mistakenly identifying this with the wedge.
+We therefore lowered the upper limit of rotation to 65$^{\circ}$ in each direction, and in this way excluded the inner 15 pixels of the signal from the disk.
+These pixels were not used when calculating the average and standard deviation for the angles.
 Otherwise, we followed the same procedure as for the ZIMPOL measurement.